trevorprater/sleep-at-night/README.md

 # Trailing Stop Loss Daemon
-## AKA sleep-aid

-This simple script implements a trailing stop loss algorithm.
+This simple script implements a parallelized trailing stop loss algorithm.
 <br/>

 A trailing stop order sets the stop price at a fixed